green-api/greenapi-integration-rocketchat/README.md

 Note: The deployment configuration is provided as a reference and may need adjustments based on your specific environment and requirements.

+### Important Note for Self-Hosted Deployments

+If you're deploying the adapter on your own server, the adapter requires a public URL (APP_URL) that is accessible from the internet.
+This is necessary for:

+- Receiving webhooks from GREEN-API
+- Allowing Rocket.Chat to communicate with the adapter

+For self-hosted deployments, make sure to:

+1. Configure your network/firewall to allow incoming connections
+2. Set up a domain name or static IP
+3. Configure SSL/TLS for secure communication
+4. Set the APP_URL environment variable to your public URL

 ## App usage